Declutter Your Life, Declutter Your Mind Part Two

 Fix all that you have kept that needs to be fixed.
 If you decide not to have it fixed it needs to go in the bin.

 If you are still struggling to declutter it may be that you are a hoarder and have an unhealthy attachment to your possessions.
-If you are find that your living environment is chaotic and are desperate to live in an organised environment then Sink Reflections by Marla Ciley is the book for you.
+If you are find that your living environment is chaotic and are desperate to live in an organized environment then Sink Reflections by Marla Ciley is the book for you.
 It is packed with helpful tips and tricks to help motivate you to begin decluttering and is designed for the genuine hoarder and clutter bug alike.

 So declutter your surroundings and free yourself to live a lighter existence without the burden of chaos and clutter.
 Reap the rewards of improved concentration and focus and enjoy a more creative and productive life.